ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Presence of Mini&gt;.?Prof. Wilder, of
-Cornell Hniversity, gives these short rules
 for action in case of accident: Fur dust
 in the eyes, avoid rubbing, dash water into
 thorn; remove cinders, etc., with the round